eea/rn3-deploy-scripts/helm/info.md

-Each environment with each settings can be found under the folder env!
+Each environment with each settigns can be found under the folder env!